garendse/JCP/Readme.md

 2. CLick on the source control icon to the left
 3. Stage changes by hovering over the files you want to push and clicking the + button
 4. Type a commit message
-5. Click the commit arrow next to the commit button and select Commit and push.
+5. Click the commit button or CTRL + enter